7 Simple Habits To Elevate Your Mental Health

 3. Hug Someone

 There are moments when a heartfelt hug is just what you need.
-Research from UCLA reveals that the oxytocin receptor gene, which plays a crucial role in fostering self-esteem and optimism, gets a boost from physical touch, hugging included [7].
+UCLA research reveals that the oxytocin receptor gene, which plays a crucial role in fostering self-esteem and optimism, gets a boost from physical touch, including hugging [7].

 It turns out that this 'cuddle hormone' is more than just a feel-good factor; it's a key player in enhancing positive mental states.
 Scientists have pinpointed this gene as a crucial element in developing optimism, self-worth, and a sense of control, all vital tools in managing stress and warding off depression.